processing/processing-pi-website/content/tutorial/camera/index.md

 date: 2018-07-05T15:43:48+08:00
 lastmod: 2018-07-06T10:50:48+08:00
 draft: false
-tags: ["camera", "filters", "glsl"]
+tags: ["camera", "glvideo", "glsl", "filters"]
 categories: ["hardware"]
 author: "Maksim Surguy"
-description: "Learn how to use camera with Processing on the Pi"
+description: "Learn how to use the camera with Processing on the Pi"
 thumbnail: "thumbnail.jpg"
 ---